linked-kiwi/agentic-workshop/README.md

 # agentic-workshop
-This repository contains the python notebook files required to participate hands-on in the Agentic AI Workshop run by Outpace AI (Australia).
+This repository contains the python notebook files required to participate hands-on in the Agentic AI Workshop.
 These files should be downloaded and stored locally so that they are available to be uploaded into your Google Colab environment during the workshop.

 ### Workshop Preparation
 To prepare for participating in the workshop, you should register and get API keys from Google and Huggingface, as below.